adnammit/notes/git.md

 * many git commands can be performed on either a branch or a file or files.
 Using the `--` notation explicitly tells git "hey, this is a file!" in case you have a file and a repo with the same name

-### ANATOMY OF A COMMIT
+### Anatomy of a Commit
 * **SHA1**: a hash standard that takes various meta data (commit message, committer, commit date, author, authoring date, entire working directory) and generates a completely unique hash string

-### HEAD VS MASTER VS ORIGIN
+### Head vs Master vs Origin
-* HEAD is an official notion in git, HEAD always has a well defined meaning. master and origin are common names usually used in git but they don't have to be.
+* `HEAD` is an official notion in git, `HEAD` always has a well defined meaning. master and origin are common names usually used in git but they don't have to be.

 * **HEAD:** the current commit your repo is on.
 		- Most of the time HEAD points to the latest commit in your branch, but that doesn't have to be the case.